RajeshHegde/snowplow-google-analytics-plugin/instructions/shopify.md

    ![ClientId](./images/ga-custom-dimension-clientid.png)

-2. SessionID with the Session scope
+1. SessionID with the Session scope
    Click the +New Custom Dimension button.
 Add the name "SessionID" and choose the Session scope.

    ![SessionId](./images/ga-custom-dimension-sessionid.png)

-3. (Optional) UserID with the User scope.
+1. (Optional) UserID with the User scope.
    Click the +New Custom Dimension button.
 Add the name "UserID" and choose the User scope.

    ![UserId](./images/ga-custom-dimension-userid.png)

+1. (Optional) HitId with the Hit scope.
+   Click the +New Custom Dimension button.
+Add the name "HitId" and choose the Hit scope.

+1. (Optional) HitTimestamp with the Hit scope.
+   Click the +New Custom Dimension button.
+Add the name "HitTimestamp" and choose the Hit scope.

+1. (Optional) DocumentReferrer with the Hit scope.
+   Click the +New Custom Dimension button.
+Add the name "DocumentReferrer" and choose the Hit scope.

+1. (Optional) HitType with the Hit scope.
+   Click the +New Custom Dimension button.
+Add the name "HitType" and choose the Hit scope.

 After adding all custom dimensions, it will look similar to the below one.